AdobeDocs/analytics.en/help/analyze/analysis-workspace/data-dictionary/data-dictionary-overview.md

 ---
 # Data Dictionary overview

 The Data Dictionary in Analysis Workspace helps both users and administrators keep track of and better understand the components in their Analytics environment.

 ## Benefits for users

 The Data Dictionary helps users gain a better understanding of all the components that are available to them.
-System administrators are responsible for curating the information in the Data Dictionary and making it available to users.
+System administrators are responsible for curating information about each component in the Data Dictionary and making it available to users.

 The Data Dictionary can provide the following details about each component: